gyjames/CIRI-deep/README.md

 `-RBP_dir` Directory containing the RBP expression value in TPM of samples to be predicted.

 `-splicing_dir` Directory containing the splicing amount of circRNAs to be predicted in each sample.
-We have provided a basic script `script_splicingamount.py` to produce splicing amount in samples.

 **Prediction with CIRIdeep(A) using poly(A) selected RNA-seq data**